Arnav Amal Ray

 From problem to production

-The discipline is the same whether the problem is a broken finance process or a missing data pipeline.
-Define it clearly, then build the right thing - not just the obvious thing.
+The discipline is the same whether the problem is a broken finance process or a missing data pipeline, and whether I build it in SAP, Microsoft, or a local LLM.
+Define it clearly, then build the right thing, not just the obvious thing.

 01